As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Cost

 There’s going to be a variation in the cost of treatment when a dog has dilated pupils.
-It’s all going to depend on what the cause is and whether referral to a veterinary ophthalmologist is necessary.
+It’s all going to depend on what the cause is and whether a referral to a veterinary ophthalmologist is necessary.

-Generally speaking, an exam and routine diagnostics is going to cost anywhere from $50-$300 at your regular vet.
+Generally speaking, an exam and routine diagnostics are going to cost anywhere from $50-$300 at your regular vet.
 They may be able to treat with eye drops or other medications for an additional $50-$150.
 Some medications, such as for glaucoma or chronic inflammation, may be lifelong.

 What You Should Know Before the Vet Visit